askvortsov1/bonsai_tutorials/tutorials/snake_game/1_display_and_types.md

 - `Position.t` and `Direction.t`, which represent coordinates and directions on the game grid, respectively.
 - `Apple.t`, a type encapsulating the position of the apple, and functions to spawn a new apple.
-- `Player_status.t`, which represents whether the game is in progress or inactive, and if applicable, why the game ended.
 - `Snake.t`, which encapsulates the positions and growth state of the snake, and functions for getting the positions, checking whether it has eatten itself, spawning new snakes, etc.